Compare ETS

 The China national ETS is not linked with any other system.

-ETS: Regional ETSs in Beijing, Chongqing, Fujian, Hubei, Guangdong, Shanghai, Shenzhen and Tianjin
+ETS: Regional ETSs in Beijing, Chongqing, Fujian, Hubei, Guangdong, Shanghai, Shenzhen, and Tianjin

-Domestic crediting mechanism (national): China Certified Emissions Reduction (CCER)
+Domestic crediting mechanism (national): CCER

 Compliance